We've added new tests for swine diseases -- see our menu for a complete listing.

 • Environmental monitoring

-• Ensure that bird populations are free of H. paragallinarum
+• Help ensure that bird populations are free of A. paragallinarum

 • Early prevention of spread of this bacterium among bird populations